University Line (TRAX)

-The University Line is an obsolete designation to a light rail line of Utah Transit Authority's (UTA) TRAX system in Salt Lake City.
+The University Line was a light rail line of Utah Transit Authority's (UTA) TRAX system in Salt Lake City.
 It was the second TRAX line opened by UTA, after the Sandy/Salt Lake Line opened in 1999.

-The original line ran from the Delta Center (now Arena) Station to the Stadium Station, which is west of the Rice-Eccles Stadium on the University of Utah campus.
+The original line ran from the Delta Center (now Arena) Station via University Boulevard to Stadium Station, serving Rice-Eccles Stadium on the University of Utah campus.
 The eastern end of the line was extended to the University Medical Center Station in 2003, and the western end was extended in 2008 to the new Salt Lake City Intermodal Hub (Salt Lake Central).

-The University Line continued running under that name through August 6, 2011, after which this designation was no longer used following a system redesign.
-The University of Utah is now served by the Red Line.
+University Line service ended on August 6, 2011.
+Service on the eastern portion of the line was replaced by the Red Line, and the Salt Lake Central branch is now served by the Blue Line.

 History

 In April 2001, a three-week closure of the Sandy/Salt Lake line's northern portion, between Gallivan Plaza and Arena stations, in Downtown occurred when the switch at 400 South Main Street was built to accommodate the University Line's western turn into Downtown.
-The first 2.3 mi segment of the University Line opened on Saturday December 15, 2001 with service from the Delta Center to Rice-Eccles Stadium at a cost of $148.5 million, ahead of schedule and in time for the 2002 Winter Olympics, despite concerns that it would not be open in time.
+The first 2.3 mi segment of the University Line opened on Saturday December 15, 2001, with service from the Delta Center to Rice-Eccles Stadium at a cost of $148.5 million, ahead of schedule and in time for the 2002 Winter Olympics, despite concerns that it would not be open in time.
 The entire UTA network (TRAX and buses) was free to all riders on opening day.
 The $89.4 million extension from Rice-Eccles Stadium to the University Medical Center opened in September 2003, a full 15 months ahead of schedule, adding 1.5 mi of track and three new stations: University South Campus, Fort Douglas, and University Medical Center.